3weeda/3weeda/README.md

 - Contribute to more open source projects.
 - Read more programming books.
 - Start a Frontend blog.
-- Launch a monthly email newsletter campaign
+- Launch a monthly email newsletter campaign.
-- Solve harder Leetcode challenges
+- Solve harder Leetcode challenges.

 ---